lumirlumir/npm-clang-format-node/website/docs/get-started/use-with-husky-and-lint-staged.md

+---
+description: "Guide to integrating `clang-format` with `husky` and `lint-staged` for code formatting in continuous integration workflows."
+---

 # Use with `husky` and `lint-staged`

 Ensuring that changes to your code are properly formatted is an important part of your development workflow.
 Use [`husky`](https://typicode.github.io/husky/) and [`lint-staged`](https://github.com/lint-staged/lint-staged) for your continuous integration process.